code-iai/ros_emacs_utils/README.md

 and [roslisp_repl](http://wiki.ros.org/roslisp_repl) otherwise.

-## Not a Lisp programmer
+## Not a Common Lisp programmer

-If you don't work with Lisp and just use Emacs for C++ or Python or Java or whatever else, you just need to add the following lines to your [Emacs initialization file](http://www.emacswiki.org/emacs/InitFile) (init.el or similar):
+If you don't work with Common Lisp and just use Emacs for C++ or Python or Java or Lisp dialects other than Common Lisp or whatever else, you just need to add the following lines to your [Emacs initialization file](http://www.emacswiki.org/emacs/InitFile) (init.el or similar):

 ```lisp